JayTG/Azure-Fundamentals/README.md

 ## Choose cost-effective operating systems
 Many Azure services provide a choice of running on Windows or Linux.
 In some cases, the cost depends on which you choose.
 When you have a choice, and your application doesn't depend on the underlying operating system, it's useful to compare pricing to see whether you can save money.

+---
+## What are service-level agreements (SLAs)?
+A service-level agreement (SLA) is a formal agreement between a service company and the customer.
+For Azure, this agreement defines the performance standards that Microsoft commits to for you, the customer.

+## Why are SLAs important?
+Understanding the SLA for each Azure service you use helps you understand what guarantees you can expect.

+When you build applications on Azure, the availability of the services that you use affect your application's performance.
+Understanding the SLAs involved can help you establish the SLA you set with your customers.

+Later in this module, you'll learn about some strategies you can use when an Azure SLA doesn't meet your needs.

+## What's in a typical SLA?
+A typical SLA breaks down into these sections:

+- Introduction

+>This section explains what to expect in the SLA, including its scope and how subscription renewals can affect the terms.

+- General terms

+>This section contains terms that are used throughout the SLA so that both parties (you and Microsoft) have a consistent vocabulary.
+For example, this section might define what's meant by downtime, incidents, and error codes.
+>
+>This section also defines the general terms of the agreement, including how to submit a claim, receive credit for any performance or availability issues, and limitations of the agreement.

+- SLA details

+>This section defines the specific guarantees for the service.
+Performance commitments are commonly measured as a percentage.
+That percentage typically ranges from 99.9 percent ("three nines") to 99.99 percent ("four nines").
+>
+>The primary performance commitment typically focuses on uptime, or the percentage of time that a product or service is successfully operational.
+Some SLAs focus on other factors as well, including latency, or how fast the service must respond to a request.
+>
+>This section also defines any additional terms that are specific to this service.,

+## What are service credits?
+A service credit is the percentage of the fees you paid that are credited back to you according to the claim approval process.

+An SLA describes how Microsoft responds when an Azure service fails to perform to its specification.
+For example, you might receive a discount on your Azure bill as compensation when a service fails to perform according to its SLA.

+Credits typically increase as uptime decreases.
+Here's how credits are applied for Azure Database for MySQL according to uptime:

+## What's the SLA for free services?
+Free products typically don't have an SLA.

+For example, many Azure services provide a free or shared tier that provides more limited functionality.
+Services like Azure Advisor are always free.
+The SLA for Azure Advisor states that because it's free, it doesn't have a financially backed SLA.

+## How do I know when there's an outage?
+Azure status provides a global view of the health of Azure services and regions.
+If you suspect there's an outage, this is often a good place to start your investigation.

+Azure status provides an RSS feed of changes to the health of Azure services that you can subscribe to.
+You can connect this feed to communication software such as Microsoft Teams or Slack.

+From the Azure status page, you can also access Azure Service Health.
+This provides a personalized view of the health of the Azure services and regions that you're using, directly from the Azure portal.

+## How can I request a service credit from Microsoft?
+Typically, you need to file a claim with Microsoft to receive a service credit.
+If you purchase Azure services from a Cloud Solution Provider (CSP) partner, your CSP typically manages the claims process.

+Each SLA specifies the timeline by which you must submit your claim and when Microsoft processes your claim.
+For many services, you must submit your claim by the end of the calendar month following the month in which the incident occurred.